Saspect-IO/Saspect-IO/README.md

 ## Hello World 👋 I am Sheldon Small 🤔 - @Saspect-IO

 Software Developer specialized in Spatial Data Analysis and Geomatics.
-Contributor and maintainer of rdvue cli automation tool for vue project scaffolding.
+A Contributor and maintainer of the rdvue cli automation tool for vue project scaffolding.

 ## 🛠️ Which tools do I use?